abhinna1/LearnGo/README.md

 ## Code examples

-Code examples for different topics are available inside the tutorials package.
+Code examples for different topics are available inside the [tutorials package](tutorials/).
 These examples cover various titles revolving the syntax and concepts in Go.

 ## Tests

-Unit-tests are a vital part of any project. the tests module contain unit-tests for all code examples and packages in the project.
+Unit-tests are a vital part of any project.
+The [tests module](tests/) contain unit-tests for all code examples and packages in the project.

 The tests can be debugged in VS-Code or through the cli command `go test ./tests`.